As it was at the overture and shall be at the exit music, bliss without end. Amen.

 Arthur Laurents was sought to direct.
 He told Bernstein and Lerner that they were writing a show about Black America and that it should be about the servants.
 Bernstein and Lerner disagreed and Laurents ultimately passed on the project.
 What the show needed more than a strong script was a strong musical theatre director with vision.
 Unfortunately, 1600 Pennsylvania Avenue never received either.
 Lerner was also good friends with the CEO of Coca Cola, who was convinced to allow the company to be the sole backer ($900,000).
 A rush was put on to bring the yet unfinished musical to Broadway in time for the Bicentennial.

-In the most arresting scene of the first act, and ultimately of the entire musical, Patricia Routledge dominates as Abigail Adams, singing what would become the score’s most famous number “Take Care of This House.”
+In the most arresting scene of the first act, and ultimately of the entire musical, the audience is introduced to Abigail Adams.
+Patricia Routledge dominates the scene, singing what would become the score’s most famous number “Take Care of This House.”
 It is Mrs. Adams who brings Lud, a runaway slave, into the White House to serve as “the servant bell,” a messenger between the First Lady and the serving staff.
 Routledge brings empathy and warmth (and great humor) that is otherwise lacking in the show.
 As both the actress and the First Ladies, she is both the show’s heart and the voice of reason.
-Ken Howard reprises Thomas Jefferson in the amusing “The President Jefferson Sunday Luncheon Party March” which only really tells the audience that the third President had an affinity for importing foreign cuisine.
-An unlikely scene follows in which he admits to the young Lud (who is writing a letter to Mrs. Adams) his disappointment at the concessions made for allowing slavery in the founding of the country.
-It is at this point the set breaks down leaving three minutes of dead silence onstage.

 The War of 1812 and the burning of the White House are depicted in a lengthy musical scene known as the “Sonatina.”
 Bernstein’s music was some of his most interesting and the song’s concept was quite brilliant.
 However, its relation to the musical as a whole feels rather tangential.
 Nine minutes without the President or First Lady, while British officers ruminate over an abandoned state dinner before they light it on fire.
 It’s an eight minute sequence whose centerpiece is a variation on “To Tunes of Anacreon” which later became the melody for the National Anthem.
 It’s of exceptional quality but it exemplifies what is wrong with the musical itself: a series of historical anecdotes, amusing non sequiturs and tangents that lack cohesiveness.

 The Monroes have a late night argument about sending slaves back to Africa, culminating in the “Monroviad.”
-This segues into Lud and Seena’s argument ”This Time,” in which she expresses concern over his safety in DC.
+This segues into Lud and Seena’s argument “This Time,” in which she expresses concern over his safety in DC.
 This leads the actors playing Lud and the President to step out of character to debate race relations, with some tension.
 (The first time since the opening scene anyone has “stepped out”).
-Their unresolved argument culminates in the President becoming James Buchanan, who gets is eviscerated for his ineffectuality in preventing the Civil War.
+Their unresolved argument culminates in the President becoming James Buchanan, who is eviscerated for his ineffectuality in preventing the Civil War.
 He sings “We Must Have a Ball,” in which Buchanan’s idea of assuaging battle is to bring them together in a civilized party.
 Lincoln is elected and the South secedes as the curtain falls for the end of act one, which on this premiere night has ran one hour and fifty minutes.

-The second act opened with the company singing “They Should Have Stayed Another Week in Philadelphia,” a catchy musical comedy number that might have been more at home in a backstage musical.
-The lyrics spoke of script doctoring, finding focus, and “fixing what stinks” pertaining to the efforts of the Founding Fathers.
-Once the reviews came out this was one of the first songs to be cut, as its metaphors inadvertently hit too close to home.
 The debate prior to the act one finale continues.
 The audience quickly learns that the Civil War and presidency of Abraham Lincoln occurred during intermission as the action picks up again with Andrew Johnson.
 The black chorus sings “Bright and Black,” the promise of a better future for Black America in a post-slavery society though also expressing dislike of Johnson’s administration.
 The most interesting scene in the second act is a confrontation between the President and Seena, in which they have an open, honest discussion about racial America (also one of the only scenes worth salvaging from the Broadway libretto).

 The next twenty minutes are devoted to Chester Alan Arthur, who became President when James Garfield was assassinated.
 Reid Shelton has a memorable cameo appearance as the brash, corrupt Senator Roscoe Conkling (responsible for Arthur’s political success) who snidely refers to Arthur as “Your Accidency” when it becomes apparent that the new President won’t play dirty politics.
 The President warily agrees to host a dinner party for the Robber Baron elite of America (Rockefeller, Vanderbilt).
 For the evening’s entertainment, a minstrel show is presented highlighting the corruption of these men and insulting them.
 The audience responds better to this segment than I would have expected (having heard from original cast members that there were walkouts and even cases of booing at some performances).